Newly Inverted Nipples: What Are the Causes? When Should You See a Doctor?

 Inverted or retracted nipples are some of the most common breast cancer signs.
 However, having inverted nipples does not automatically mean you have breast cancer.
 For many people, this condition does not cause any medical problems.
 While it can make breastfeeding difficult for mothers, some strategies can help work around the challenge.
 Consider working with a lactation consultant.
 Women who breastfeed with inverted nipples can sometimes improve their nipple elasticity and resolve the inverted issue.

 Various forms of treatment are available for those who want to correct their inverted nipples for cosmetic reasons.
-Applying pressure using breast shields can sometimes gradually draw the nipple out to its natural form.
+Applying pressure using breast shields can sometimes gradually draw the nipple back to its natural form.
 There are some suction devices available that will resolve the problem within a matter of weeks.

 When to See a Doctor